Blood Tests and Biomarkers

 - Another study revealed an 84% accuracy rate in discovering high SMRP levels in people with mesothelioma.

 Doctors perform the Mesomark test following diagnosis, too.
-They rely on this test to analyze SMRP levels after chemotherapy, radiation or immunotherapy sessions.
-If the SMRP levels don’t decrease, then the treatment is not working.
+They use this test to analyze SMRP levels after chemotherapy, radiation or immunotherapy sessions.
+If the SMRP levels decrease, then the treatment is working.

-Fibulin-3, an extracellular glycoprotein, is involved in the regulation of cell proliferation and movement.
-In one study of 465 malignant pleural mesothelioma cases, Fibulin-3 levels were higher 62% of the time.
+Fibulin-3, an extracellular glycoprotein, regulates cell proliferation and movement.
+In one study of 465 malignant pleural mesothelioma cases, Fibulin-3 levels were higher in 62% of cases.

 Osteopontin, a naturally occuring glycoprotein, manages immune response and cell movement.
 Mesothelioma doctors examine the plasma levels in osteopontin.